AmbitionEng/django-pgtrigger/docs/statement.md

 One can use `condition` with [pgtrigger.Composer][] statement-level triggers, which provides the following template variables in [pgtrigger.Func][]:

-- **cond_old_values**: A fragmment that has the `old_values` alias filtered by the condition.
+- **cond_old_values**: A fragment that has the `old_values` alias filtered by the condition.
 - **cond_new_values**: A fragment that has the `new_values` alias filtered by the condition.
 - **cond_joined_values**: A fragment that always has both `old_values` and `new_values` aliases joined and filtered by the condition.

-Use the minimum alias possible in your trigger to ensure best performance of generated SQL.
-If your condition, for example, doesn't need to join across old and new rows and you only need access to the old rows, `cond_old_values` will only filter across old rows and won't do a join.
+Use the minimum alias needed in your trigger to ensure best performance of generated SQL.
+If your trigger, for example, only needs to access conditionally-filtered olde rows, use `cond_old_values` to ensure most optimal SQL.

-Here's an example of a statement-level trigger that loops through all old values that match a condition in an update:
+Here's an example of a conditonal update trigger to walk through how this works:

 ```python
 pgtrigger.Composer(